dijital20/pytexas-meetup25-diagrams-and-you/docs/10_tools.md

 which can be used to draw Data Flow diagrams.
 The tool also provides some analysis of the diagram, although in my experience, that is a noisy experience and not as useful.

+## PyReverse

+If you have written Python code and you have `pylint`, did you know you also have `pyreverse`, a tool that can generate a class diagram from the code?
+You do!
+Try it out!

 ## Miro / Draw.io / Gliffy / etc.

 There are a number of web-based diagram platforms that can do a wealth of different types of diagrams.